Spelling is an important aspect of everyday life because it allows us to express ourselves non-verbally via written communication.

 To understand the connection between them, it’s important to first understand what both these skills actually involve and how they are connected.

 So, what is reading?

-When we read we recognize individual letters and groups of letters which we refer to as words, and then we combine them in order to form meaningful sentences and paragraphs.
-When we read our brains have to simultaneously recognize and process visual symbols (letters and words) and then use this information to understand the meaning of what we are reading.
+When reading we recognize individual letters and groups of letters which we refer to as words, we then combine them to form meaningful sentences and paragraphs.

 Now that we have understand what reading is, it’s only fair that we also understand what spelling means in order to understand how these two processes are linked.

 Spelling is the ability to represent and express language in written form.